Gaurav1517/disney-hotstar-clone/README.md

 ```

+## OPTIONAL***

-# Run this code if getting error from above command  run this command to resolve error.
+# Run this code if you encounter an error with the above command.
+Use this command to resolve the issue.

 ```bash
 2 git clone https://github.com/Gaurav1517/disney-hotstar-clone.git
    3 cd disney-hotstar-clone